This documentation assumes you already have POV-Ray

 Where to Find POV-Ray Files

-The latest versions of the POV-Ray software are available from
+The latest versions of the POV-Ray software are available

 the following sources.